Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 A more powerful version of the regular exploding tags, not given to genin because experience has shown, time and again, that genin really can't be trusted with high-end explosives.
 Chuunin, however, are more responsible--at least, in theory.

 Therefore, they get to play with the big explosions!
-Type 2 tags function identically to regular exploding tags more regards, though the deal 7d20.open(10) damage and have an Area of 30, and are considered C-rank General Ninjutsu, with a +7 bonus to the user's Ninjutsu Accuracy.
+Type 2 tags function identically to regular exploding tags more regards, though the deal 7d20.open(10) damage and have an Area of 30.
 Additionally, they deal double damage to inanimate objects (such as walls, but not including jutsu-based defenses).

 #### Jounin
 ##### Hand Guards